RobbeDGreef/RCtoPC/README.md

 their pc with it.
 This eliminates the need for external RC dongles that cost a lot.

+**IMPORTANT: if you are thinking of buying an arduino uno for driving with your rc transmitter on your computer instead of buying a RX dongle don't buy an arduino UNO.
+Buy an arduino MICRO.** The Arduino Micro will be a lot less hassle and will work out of the box once I write the sketch and you install it.
+Until then you could still use the same setup as this, just with the MICRO instead of the UNO.

 ## System specifications

 This project is currently tested on a windows 10 64 bit pc